Teaching Kids Why and How to Apologize - Baby Chick

 3. Offer a Solution

 For example, here’s the incorrect way to offer a solution: “It was an accident.
 I didn’t mean to break your cup.
 How about next time, you don’t leave it on the floor, and then I won’t accidentally kick it.”
 A better way to offer a solution can be something like this: “It was an accident.
 I didn’t mean to break your cup.
 Next time, I will look around before playing and see if I need to move anything out of the way.”
-This apology appropriately places the responsibility of consequences on the child’s actions instead of shifting the blame and corrupting the apology.
+This apology appropriately places the responsibility for consequences on the child’s actions, rather than shifting the blame and corrupting the apology.

 4. Ask for Forgiveness